Andreas Govas: Return to Australia

 In February 2014, Govas signed for National Premier League club Oakleigh Cannons FC under coach Miron Bleiberg.
 The Cannons finished league runners up in Govas' only season with the club.
 In November 2014, Govas signed for his childhood football club Heidelberg United in the National Premier League.
 Govas scored an incredible long-range goal in April 2015 as Heidelberg beat Green Gully by a scoreline of 8–2.
 On 15 June 2016 Govas left the Bergers mid-season for league counterparts FC Bulleen Lions.
 In 2017 Govas signed for National Premier League club Port Melbourne SC and was one of the best players throughout the 2017 season scoring numerous long bombs along the way.
 In 2018 Govas signed for National Premier League club Heidelberg United FC.

 International career

-In July 2008, Govas was listed in a group of Australian footballers aged between 16 to 22 known as "the lost boys", including Paul Giannou, Robert Stambolziev and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.
+In July 2008, Govas was listed in a group of Australian footballers aged between 16 and 22 known as "the lost boys", including Paul Giannou, Robert Stambolziev and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.

 He was a part of the Australia U-20 team that participated in and won the 2008 ASEAN Youth Championship.

 He was also a part of the Australia U-20 team that competed at the AFC U-19 Championship 2008.

 In 2008, he had also represented Greece's national U-19 squad with Apostolos Giannou and Dean Bouzanis.
 It had been reported that Govas, Giannou and Bouzanis chose to represent Greece as they had been snubbed by Australian national selectors.